 When you have completed the tutorial, including the section called "Check your understanding," you will be invited to commit to integrity in your academic career at the University of Waterloo.

-Orientation to academic integrity for first year students by University of Waterloo Library is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Orientation to academic integrity for first year students by University of Waterloo Library is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.